 Corman was one of the first producers to jump on the science-fiction bandwagon created by the massive success of Star Wars (1977).
 Amid this, he produced Battle Beyond the Stars (1980), lavishing something like a ten million dollar budget on it.
 Like many post-Star Wars films, Corman simply uplifted the plots of other films and transposed them with robots and rayguns – in this case, offering up a space opera version of Akira Kurosawa’s The Seven Samurai (1954) and its Western remake The Magnificent Seven (1960).

-Having given Battle Beyond the Stars a budget ten times more than he usually afforded films, Corman cannily took the opportunity to recycle material from the film.
+Having given Battle Beyond the Stars a budget ten times more than he usually afforded films, Corman cannily made his money back by recycling material from the film.
 Special effects sequences from it were appearing in other New World science-fiction films for years afterwards.
 Space Raiders was the most blatant example of this – an entire film, just like Corman’s rehashing of the Russian science-fiction films, that was based around recycling the special effects footage from Battle Beyond the Stars and the shooting of live-action inserts to create a new story around them.
 (Not satisfied with that, Corman also rehashes James Horner’s score for Battle Beyond the Stars).